Package Leaflet: Information for the User

 Use in children:

-Treatment in children should be as short as possible, in short periods of time, and with the minimum amount of product possible.
+In children, the treatment should be as short as possible, for short periods, and with the minimum amount of product possible.

 Topical use.
-Administration should be done by applying a thin layer smoothly over the affected area, preferably after cleaning.
+Administration should be done by gently applying a thin layer to the affected area, preferably after cleaning.

 If you use more Menaderm Simple than you should